-Size reduction of the X-326 demolition debris seen in Figure 3.2 continued in 2022 to meet waste acceptance criteria for the On-Site Waste Disposal Facility.
-Waste generated by demolition of the facility is disposed of at the On-Site Waste Disposal Facility if it meets the criteria established for on-site disposal.
-Waste that does not meet acceptance criteria for on-site waste disposal is shipped off site for disposal in accordance with applicable regulations.
+Waste generated by demolition of the process buildings is disposed of at the On-Site Waste Disposal Facility if it meets the criteria established for on-site disposal.
+Waste that does not meet acceptance

-Activities underway at the X-330 and X-333 Process Buildings in 2022 included disassembling and removing equipment, removing wastes including asbestos, PCBs, and RCRA hazardous waste, and deactivating utilities and other systems.
+Activities underway at the X-330 and X-333 Process Buildings in 2023 included disassembling and removing equipment, removing wastes including asbestos, PCBs, and RCRA hazardous waste, and deactivating utilities and other systems.
 Materials that meet the waste acceptance criteria are disposed of at the On-Site Waste Disposal Facility; other materials are shipped off site for disposal in accordance with applicable regulations.